Sick day soup is exactly what it says it is. A great soup to have on hand when you’re feeling less than your best.

 With everything going on in the world right now, feel better food is going to be in high demand in the coming months.
 Add to that the fact that we are still in the middle of our regular cold and flu season, and it’s pretty obvious that soups and stews are going to be in high demand over the next month or two.

 It never hurts to have some good soup, or at the very least, some good broth, stocked in your freezer.
 Nobody wants to cook when they don’t feel good.
 But if you make some ahead of time to keep in the freezer, you’re far more likely to eat something that will actually benefit your body when it’s feeling at its worst.

 If you’ve got a sicky at home, or if you’re under the weather yourself, this soup is the perfect quick fix for a sick day meal.

 If you intend on making this ahead of time and storing it in the freezer, just be aware that you want to freeze the soup separately from the grains or pasta.
 While they will certainly freeze, it’s been my experience that this freezes better when the two are separated.
 The choice if yours, of course, but that’s the way I do it in my kitchen.
 Plus, it never hurts to have a good broth in the freezer for multiple reasons.
 And if you need to, simply freeze in single portion sizes so you can just add some grains or pasta, one serving at a time.

 MORE FEEL BETTER SOUP RECIPES:

 - 8 cups chicken broth (no sugar added, low sodium is best)

 - 1 tsp. celery seed

 - 2 cups cooked quinoa (cooked pasta or rice work too)

-When you are ready to turn the heat off, whisk in your eggs quickly and remove the pot from the heat.
+- When everything is warmed through, turn the heat off, whisk in your eggs quickly and remove the pot from the heat.